js-temporal/temporal-polyfill/README.md

 ## Bug Reports and Feedback

-If you think you've found a bug in the Temporal API itself (not the implementation in this polyfill), please file an issue in the [tc39/proposal-temporal issue tracker](https://github.com/tc39/proposal-temporal/issues) issue tracker.
+If you think you've found a bug in the Temporal API itself (not the implementation in this polyfill), please file an issue in the [tc39/proposal-temporal issue tracker](https://github.com/tc39/proposal-temporal/issues).

 If you've found a bug in this polyfill&mdash;meaning that the implementation here doesn't match the [Temporal spec](https://tc39.es/proposal-temporal/)&mdash;please file an issue in this repo's [issue tracker](https://github.com/js-temporal/temporal-polyfill/issues).